Medical negligence

 For when you need support in your healthcare journey, we have created an advocacy support pack, made of downloadable resources that can be handed directly to your healthcare professional, letting you highlight and record the poor quality of care you believe you have received.

-If you believe you’ve received substandard medical care, or have suffered further health issues as a result of clinical negligence, get in touch with our experts at Slater and Gordon.
+If you believe you’ve received substandard medical care or have suffered further health issues due to medical negligence, get in touch with our experts at Slater and Gordon.
 Your initial contact will be with one of our dedicated medical negligence advisors, who will gather all the necessary details about your case.
-To obtain further information, contact our medical negligence lawyers today on 0330 041 5869, or contact us online.

 Read more from our experts